 If you are curious and must see Villains Grove, at least wait until the end of the party when lines have dissipated.
 I was able to find a short line right as the second parade time was about to start.
 I also ran to it in the last few minutes of the party before 11pm another year.
 (Unsure about this approach?
 My friend Patty at No Guilt Disney agrees - it's one of her 3 things not to do at Oogie Boogie Bash.)

 To be sure, the Disney adult crowd raves about the beauty and detail of Villains Grove.
-I was personally able to appreciate it without kids on my visit last year.
-But as someone who actually walked through it with kids, it didn’t quite deliver for them – especially not for the long wait it often posts!
+I was personally able to appreciate it without kids on a solo visit a lot more.
+But as someone who actually walked through it with kids, it didn't quite deliver for them - especially not for the long wait it often posts!

 13. Don't sweat the ideal Frightfully Fun Parade viewing spot.

-Assuming there will be no World of Color show at 2023’s Oogie Boogie Bash, the parade will be the main live entertainment this year.
+As there is no longer a World of Color show at Oogie Boogie Bash, the parade is the main live entertainment this year.
 So you might be stressing the parade viewing situation.
-Don’t be.
+Don't be.

 The parade route in California Adventure is very long.
 That means there are a lot of places to sit and even more places where you can stand and get an unobstructed view, even if you only walk up a few minutes before parade start time.
 A good spot to get a last minute view is in Hollywood Land in front of the Animation building.
 The parade starts at the other end of the park so you can even walk up here a bit late if you are visiting some of the other offerings on this side of the park.